michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 Back in the CUPS admin page the device can now be selected.
 Choose to share this printer.
 Print a test page from within the CUPS web interface.

 # Connect Clients
-## Linux PC
+## Linux PC (EndevourOS)
-On EndeavourOS (KDE) the printer can't be found out of the box.
+On EndeavourOS (KDE) the printer can't be found (via GUI) out of the box.
 But there is a handy tool to the rescue.
 Install it as follows:
 {% highlight shell linenos %}pacman -S system-config-printer{% endhighlight %}
 Then launch the tool:
 {% highlight shell linenos %}system-config-printer{% endhighlight %}
-Follow the instructions (applying firewall settings), add the printer and that should be it!
+Follow the instructions, add the printer and that should be it!

+## Linux PC (Bazzite)
+While not discovered by the printer settings GUI, the easiest way I found was using a terminal command.
+{% highlight shell linenos %}sudo lpadmin -p brother -E -v ipp://raspberrypi:631/printers/Brother_HL-L2310D_series -m everywhere{% endhighlight %}

 ## Windows PC
 On Windows 10 the printer was recognized out of the box.